genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

 ## Subtables

-Within the body of the table definition, you use `subtables` to define one or more subtables.
+Within the body of the table definition, you can use `subtables` to define one or more subtables.
 A subtable provides a unique point of view on the data schema, which goes further than a simple join relationship.
 It gives extra functionality to a main table.

 For example, you might have an EXECUTION_VENUE table to provide details of different exchanges and trading venues.
 This table on its own probably cannot represent all the possible symbologies for an exchange.
 So, you could add a subtable called ALT_VENUE_CODE, in which the relationship is one-to-many from EXECUTION_VENUE_ID to ALT_VENUE_CODE.